-- ▶ In cooperation with the BC Trappers Association (BCTA), MWLAP delivers the Trapper Education Program (TEP).
+► In cooperation with, MWLAP, the BC Trappers Association (BCTA) delivers the Trapper Education Program (TEP).
 This program includes beginner courses and advanced courses for experienced trappers.
-In addition, BCTA-TEP instructors, along with MWLAP, BC Aboriginal Affairs, and the Federal Dept. of Indian & Northern Affairs have conducted Native Trapper Education courses. - ▶ British Columbia is committed to regulating humane traps as they become available and to ensure that trappers are educated in the use of humane traps.
-All trappers have a responsibility to ensure they are trained and use the most humane traps available, that fur bearing animals on their trapping areas are managed wisely and pelts are handled professionally.
-Approved TEP courses include those obtained in British Columbia (since July 1, 1982), from Quebec since July 1, 1988, and from the Yukon, Alberta and Ontario, since July 1, 1989. - ▶ Basic TEP courses are 3 days in length.
-The "British Columbia Trapper Education Manual" is available from the BC Trappers Assn. (who produced and published it) and at TEP courses for \$35.00. - ▶ The cost of the advanced TEP course is the same as that of the beginners TEP course, currently \$275.00. - ▶ The demand for TEP courses continues to be high and the delivery of a course is subject to instructor availability.
-Plan in advance! - ▶ Requests for TEP courses may be directed to MWLAP regional offices, Conservation Officer Service district offices or the Provincial Trapper Education Coordinator: Marlene Sharpe, 5-595 Ongman Road Prince George, B.C.
-V2K 4L1 Phone: 250-561-1602 trapping - means the act of setting or placing a trap in an operative condition, or killing by the use of a firearm.
+In addition, BCTA-TEP instructors, along with MWLAP, BC Aboriginal Affairs, and the Federal Dept. of Indian & Northern Affairs have conducted Native Trapper Education courses.

+British Columbia is committed to regulating humane traps as they become available and to ensure that trappers are educated in the use of humane traps.
+All trappers have a responsibility to ensure they are trained and use the most humane traps available, that fur bearing animals on their trapping areas are managed wisely, and pelts are handled professionally.
+Approved TEP courses include those obtained in British Columbia (since July 1, 1982), from Quebec since July 1,1988, and from the Yukon, Alberta and Ontario, since July 1, 1989.

-GENERAL REGULATIONS
+▶ Basic TEP courses are 3 days in length.

+▶ The "British Columbia Trapper Education Manual" is available from the BC Trappers Assn. (who produced and published it) at TEP courses for \$35.00.

+▶ The cost of the advanced TEP course is the same as that of the beginners TEP course, currently \$275.00.

+• The demand for TEP courses continues to be high and the delivery of a course is subject to instructor availability.
+Plan in advance!

+• Requests for TEP courses may be directed to the Provincial Trapper Education Coordinator:

+Marlene Sharpe, 5- 595 Ongman Road Prince George, B.C.
+V2K 4L1 Phone: 250-561-1602

-- These regulations apply to all ungranted Crown Land in the Province. - I. It is an offence to set a trap for, hunt, kill, take or capture a furbearing animal in any area of the province unless you are: - (a) the registered holder of the trapline for that area, or - (b) authorized by regulation or permit. - 2.
-Registration of a trapline on Crown land may only be granted to a person 19 years of age or older who is a citizen of Canada or has the status of a permanent resident of Canada.
-No more than one trapline shall be registered to a person.
-Registration of a trapline does not: - (a) give the holder of a trapline any proprietary rights in wildlife, or - (b) restrict the rights of another person (i) to hunt, or (ii) capture wildlife where authorized by regulation or a permit. - The boundaries of a trapline are defined by the Regional Manager.
-The relinquishment or transfer of a trapline must be approved by the Regional Manager. - 4.
-No person shall continue to hold a registered trapline unless he or she: - (a) carries on active trapping on his or her registered trapline to the satisfaction of the Regional Manager, or - (b) obtains permission from the Regional Manager to temporarily discontinue the use of his or her registered trapline for a period not exceeding two years, or - (c) uses or causes the use of his or her trapline by a licenced trapper or a person exempted from holding a licence.
+- The boundaries of a trapline are defined by the Regional Manager.
+The relinquishment or transfer of a trapline must be approved by the Regional Manager. - No person shall continue to hold a registered trapline unless he or she: - a) carries on active trapping on his or her registered trapline to the satisfaction of the Regional Manager, or - b) obtains permission from the Regional Manager to temporarily discontinue the use of his or her registered trapline for a period not exceeding two years, or - c) uses or causes the use of his or her trapline by a licenced trapper or a person exempted from holding a licence.

-A person fails to use a trap-line, where within a year that person fails to take from the trap-line fur-bearing animals of a value of \$200, or 50 pelts, except where it is unreasonable to expect that value of animals or pelts to be harvest-
+A person fails to use a trap-line, where within a year that person fails to take from the trap-line fur-bearing animals of a value of \$200, or 50 pelts, except where it is unreasonable to expect that value of animals or pelts to be harvested from the trapline.

-- ed from the trapline. - A person who knowingly damages or interferes with a lawfully set trap commits an offence. - 6.
+- A person who knowingly damages or interferes with a lawfully set trap commits an offence. - 6.
 A person who leaves a trap set after the last day of the season for the trapping of furbearing animals commits an offence. - 7.
 It is an offence to have live wildlife in your personal possession except under a licence or permit or as provided by regulation.
-Note: a trapping licence does not authorize the possession of live wildlife. - The use of electronic or recorded calls is banned for hunting furbearing animals or trapping
+Note: a trapping licence does not authorize the possession of live wildlife. - The use of electronic or recorded calls is banned for hunting furbearing animals or trapping.